Parth-Jain-2002/IdeaGenius/README.md

 ### 3. University Club
 University clubs are groups within academic institutions focused on fostering creativity, innovation, and collaboration.
 IdeaGenius caters to them in following ways:
 - **Idea Incubator** : IdeaGenius provides a dedicated space for university clubs to collaboratively explore and refine project ideas.
+- **Knowledge Hub** : With the Research Bank feature, university clubs can build a comprehensive knowledge hub.
+Club members can contribute and access relevant documents, research papers, and articles.
+- **Networking Opportunities** : IdeaGenius acts as a networking platform, connecting university clubs with like-minded peers.
+This networking opportunity extends beyond the club itself, facilitating collaborations with other clubs, sharing of experiences, and creating a broader ecosystem for innovation

 ### 4. Investor

-### 5. Student
+Investors are individuals or entities looking for investment opportunities in innovative projects.
+- **Curated Innovation** : Offers investors a curated selection of innovative projects, streamlining the process of identifying promising investment opportunities.
+- **Diverse Portfolio** : Allows investors to diversify their portfolio by exploring a wide range of projects across different industries and sectors.

 ## Scope
-3The scope of IdeaGenius encompasses a comprehensive set of features to guide users through the idea generation and refinement process:
+The scope of IdeaGenius encompasses a comprehensive set of features to guide users through the idea generation and refinement process:

 ### 1. Smart Questionnaire:
 1. IdeaGenius prompts users with a targeted set of smart questions related to  target industries, current challenges, desired technologies, and budget and time constraints.
 The responses drive the AI-powered idea generation process.